 There are thousands of houses of worship streaming their services online today.
-But why is that?
+But what’s driving that trend?
 In other words, what are the benefits of live church broadcasts?
 This blog will examine the reasons why churches and congregations are increasingly choosing live video.

 If you want to connect with people from all over the world, live video is a great tool.
 If your church opts to take advantage of the benefits of live church broadcasts, it will expose you to the vast network of the web.
 And if you’re looking to gain more followers and expand your reach, having an online presence will do just that.